We started renovated on our kitchen over a year ago! It is crazy to think that the time has flown so quickly!

 Don’t Do Everything White

 When we were picking out countertops and knobs, I knew I didn’t want everything white.
 To me that just felt too sterile.
 I needed the contrast of dark with the white cabinets.
+Look into hardware from places like Wayfair.
+They have a great variety to choose from that are not only white or crystal!

 If you do the contrasting countertops, then a white backsplash would look amazing!!